 Sometimes the parties appeal an Administrative Law Judge’s decision to the USDA Judicial Officer.
-The OALJ publishes a link to Judicial Officer decisions for 2017 and 2018 on the OALJ website.
+The OALJ publishes a link to Judicial Officer decisions for 2017 through the current fiscal year on the OALJ website.
 You can find Judicial Officer decisions prior to January 1, 2017, posted to the University of Arkansas' National Agricultural Law Center website.
 For legal citations, both websites, as well as the Agricultural Decisions volumes, are considered official sources.

 News Releases or Notices to the Trade

 You can find news releases or notices to trade related to PSD administrative actions on AMS News & Announcements.

 Requesting Other Decisions or Filings Related to Administrative Actions

 If you wish to see the full text of a decision, or any other filings related to administrative actions under the P&S Act, which are not provided through one of the links above, you can request a copy by emailing USDA’s Office of the Hearing Clerk (OHA) at SM.OHA.HearingClerks@oha.usda.gov.
 Please include